 The Program is eleven courses.
 Most students complete the Program in four terms.
 Since the MFAc operates on a trimester system this means the average length of the program is 16 months.
 A part time option exists for executives.

-Tuition is by semester rather than by course and domestic tuition is about $8,000 per term.
-Non-resident tuition for foreign students is about $11,000.
+Tuition is by semester rather than by course and domestic tuition is about $8,100 per term.
+Non-resident tuition for foreign students is about $14,200.
+Both statistics are from students who entered York University on September 5, 2019.
 In accordance with government rules, tuition increases at 3% annually.

-Refer to the admission requirements page.
-Minimum entrance requirements are a GPA of B for applicants with additional background such as another graduate degree, a professional designation or substantive relevant work experience at the senior management level.
-For students coming directly out of an undergraduate business degree program an A- is the minimum.
+Please refer to the admission requirements page.
+Minimum entrance requirements are a GPA of B in a business or business-related four year Honors undergraduate degree.
 GPA’s are calculated by York’s admission office.
-Please note that these are minimums.
-If demand is high, actual required admission GPA may be higher.
+Please note that this is a minimum.
 The application also requires references and a statement of interest.
 Fluency in English is also required.
-In addition to test scores, a Skype interview may be required.
-Students need to have good communication skills to succeed in this program.
-While GMAT or LSAT scores are not required for admission, they may strengthen your application.
+Students need to have effective communication skills to succeed in this Program.
+For more information, please visit the admission requirements page.

 There is no thesis.
 However, students have the choice between a coursework only option and a major paper option.
 The major paper option is expected to result in a publishable paper, although it need not be published.
 Both options are expected to take the same amount of time.
 Pursuing the major paper option requires finding a faculty supervisor interested in your topic.
 The two course reduction for students in the major paper option is taken from the list of electives and not from the core curriculum.